bet-no-loss/bet-no-loss/README.md

 ```
 npm install

+cd client
+npm install
 ```

 In order to deploy to the test networks or the main network you need to:

-- Create a `.env` file in the project's home folder
+- Create a `.env` file in the project's root folder
 - Edit `.env` and set the below `property = "value"` pairs (one per line):

 ```